 Once known exclusively for its fresh citrus produce and processed citrus products, Israel is now renowned for its vibrant, fast-growing food and beverage industry.
 European, Middle Eastern and North African cuisines blend to create a diverse array of original Mediterranean-style foods, most of which are kosher certified.
-Israel’s dynamic food and beverage industry produces gourmet foods, high quality ingredients, and a rich ethnic cuisine.
-In addition to Israel’s signature produce, the country has also earned a reputation for producing innovative and quality ‘free-from’ and health conscious foods as well as a celebrated collection of fine gourmet wines.
+Israel’s dynamic food and beverage industry produce gourmet foods, high-quality ingredients, and rich ethnic cuisine.
+In addition to Israel’s signature produce, the country has also earned a reputation for producing innovative, nutritious and delicious processed foods as well as a celebrated collection of fine gourmet wine.

 An IT Powerhouse by the early 1990’s, IT exports from Israel totaled $90 million.
 In 2000, that figure was up to $2.6 billion.
 Today, IT exports have topped $3.6 billion, representing over one-quarter of all technology exports from Israel and almost one-tenth of the total national export.
 Additionally, the Israeli software sector draws over one-third of all foreign investment in Israel.
 Israel’s unique geographic, geopolitical, demographic, and cultural characteristics have combined to create a genuinely different software development climate – where innovation and entrepreneurship is the norm, early adoption is the rule, and innovative thinking is a day to day phenomenon.